ExxonMobil Retirement: Maximizing Your Benefits

 The basic pension benefit is based on a monthly annuity paid to you at age 65.
 If an employee elects to receive the benefit prior to age 65, their benefit will be slightly reduced due to early withdrawal.

 The Pension Plan has several different options for receiving the benefit at retirement.
 The Pension may be paid out as an annuity structure, all at once as a lump sum, or some combination of the two.
+It is worth noting that for 2024, ExxonMobil has removed two of these distribution options, the 20-Year Extended Period Certain and the 25% and 75% Lump Sum option.
 We have listed the different options below and a description of each option.

 100% Lump Sum